Module Mlang.Mast

 Input variables

-type variable_attribute = string Pos.marked * literal Pos.marked
+type variable_attribute = string Pos.marked * int Pos.marked

 type value_typ =